 Consumers, media, customers, stakeholders, and all the business actors play an important role as well.
 Indeed, almost 50% of millennial millionaires invest based on these factors.

 It is crucial for new start-ups to foresee future regulations and trends.

 Every party is now an active actor against social injustice and climate change.
-As the pressure became unsustainable, companies have been shifting their operations into “green” strategies.
+As the pressure became unbearable, companies have been shifting their operations into “green” strategies.

 As a consequence, many banks offer ESG investment solutions to enable consumers not to contribute to damaging companies.
-The main reason behind this is that they do not want to retire in an inhabitable world.
+The main reason behind this is that they do not want to retire in a hostile world.

 Last but not least, as consumers want to buy sustainable products, they also want to work for a sustainable company.

 As mentioned above, investors are implementing their analysis of the investment process with these non-financial factors.
 Sustainable investing includes